Skip to main content

 Capital Punishment in the United States: A Brief History

 Capital punishment is as severe as criminal penalties can get.
-If you've been charged with a crime in Florida that has the possibility of a death sentence, you should contact a local criminal defense attorney to discuss your case and find out about your rights and options.
+If you're facing criminal charges that could result in a death sentence, contact a local criminal defense attorney to discuss your case and find out about your rights and options.

 Was this helpful?